Timeline: Case of Indian diplomat arrested in New York

 NEW YORK (Reuters) - The arrest of Indian diplomat Devyani Khobragade, 39, deputy consul general in New York, on charges of visa fraud and lying about payments to her housekeeper, Sangeeta Richard, has sparked outrage in India and protests this week in both countries.
-The following is a timeline of events:
+The following is a timeline of events emerging in New York:

 Fall of 2012 - At Khobragade’s home in India, the diplomat meets at least twice with Richard to discuss potential employment as her housekeeper in New York.